VCM-01

-VCM-01 ("VCM" likely stands for "Vietnamese Cruise Missile") is a family of Vietnamese subsonic anti-surface cruise missiles that is being developed by the Viettel Aerospace Institute (VTX).
-Little information has been officially and publicly revealed by Viettel or any parts of the Vietnam Ministry of National Defence; however, according to many pictures and pieces of information shared in the media, VCM-01 is likely developed and derived from the Russian Kh-35 anti-ship missile, which is currently the backbone anti-ship missiles operated by the Vietnam People's Navy.
+VCM-01 ("VCM" likely being initialism for "Vietnam Cruise Missile") is a family of Vietnamese subsonic anti-surface cruise missiles developed by the Viettel Aerospace Institute (VTX).

-Development and Operational history
+Development and operational history

 First appearance

 In 2019, the first picture of a missile designated as VCM-01 missile was made public.
 The model was unveiled on a television show showing that the new missile was identical to the Kh-35, and information printed on the model's body showed that Z189 Shipyard was also engaged in the development of the missile.
 Z189 has been the local manufacturer for the KT-184 launcher for the Vietnam People's Navy Kh-35E missiles, so it is likely that Z189 will also produce the launchers and the outer shell of the VCM-01 missiles.

 In late 2021, the VCM-01 missile appeared once more time in another television show, indirectly confirmed that the missile will be assembled by the M3 Communication Company (now merged into the Viettel Manufacturing Corporation), which is a unit of the Viettel Group.

+The VCS-01 Trường Sơn was initially revealed via images of a military convoy preparing for the 2024 Military-Political Conference, and was officially introduced at the Vietnam Defence Expo 2024.

 Test fires

 According to the Vietnamese authorities' documents ordering prohibitions on some specific coastal areas in 2018, VCM-01 is test-fired for at least twice.
 Once was in Quỳnh Lưu District, Nghệ An Province and another once was in Tiền Hải District, Thái Bình Province.
 No further information was announced or reported by the local authorities as well as Viettel, including the results of those activities and the existence of any other test fires besides those mentioned.

+In late 2023, it was reported that the VCM-01 missiles were mounted on a former Vietnam People's Navy and Vietnam Coast Guard Shershen-class torpedo boat for sea trials.